 A short list of marketing support products and services — all of which should be executed well in advance of the publication date of your book — appears below as a “starter”.
 But the list is really almost endless; it’s as long as your imagination and creativity want to make it.

-We recommend that you allow us to work with you a bit before you embark on the larger project of developing and producing your book, so that you will have a reasoned and reasonable plan to follow once you make the enormous commitment necessary to give birth to a book.
+We recommend that you allow us to work with you a bit before you embark on the larger project of developing and producing your book so you will have a reasoned and reasonable plan to follow once you make the enormous commitment necessary to give birth to a book.

 Marketing Support — Products and Services